Artistic banner representing London to Stonehenge By Road

 Milestones Museum, Leisure Park, Churchill Way West, Basingstoke, Hampshire RG22 6PG

-Directions from M3
+Directions from Central Basingstoke

 Useful Links

-Milestone Museum (official website) (Opens in new window)
+Milestone Museum (Opens in new window)

-Facebook: MIlestone Museum (Opens in new window)
+Facebook: Milestone Museum (Opens in new window)

 Basing House